“As an Amazon Associate, I earn from qualifying purchases.”

-Baking is cooking dry or wet ingredients at a specific temperature in an oven or on a stove-top and then producing finished products.
+Baking is cooking dry or wet ingredients with dry heat at a specific temperature in an oven or on a stove-top for a set period of time.

 There are many different recipes for bread, cakes, cookies, pies, and other baked goods passed down over generations.
 The creativity behind baking leaves room for family heirlooms and personal taste to show through in your food creation.

 As a home baker, you have to get used to the old-fashioned tools like bowls, baking sheets, and rolling pins first to create your baked masterpiece.
 But, of course, it doesn’t end there, as you can also use many modern tools, like mixers, for your creations.

 The process can be tedious, but it’s also super rewarding when you see your final product come together.

 If you are not sure what is the difference between baking and cooking, check out my article about it here.

 Essential tools you need for baking

 As I believe in learning things from the ground up, it is vital to know the essential tools of the trade.
 They are not complicated, and you don’t need to spend a lot of money on them.